grafana/grafana/docs/sources/administration/data-source-management/teamlbac/create-teamlbac-rules/index.md

 - Be sure that you have admin data source permissions for Grafana.
 - Be sure that you have a team setup in Grafana.

-### Create a LBAC for data sources Rule for a team
+### Create a LBAC for data sources rule for a team

 1. Navigate to your data source
 1. Navigate to the permissions tab